Horticultural Therapy For Healing

 Strengthens Teamwork And Cooperation

 Community gardens and horticultural projects often require collaboration.
-Whether planting a large vegetable patch or maintaining a garden space, teamwork encourages cooperation, communication, and shared decision-making.
-Working side-by-side with others fosters camaraderie and a collaborative spirit.
+Whether planting a large vegetable patch or maintaining a garden, teamwork fosters cooperation, communication, and shared decision-making.
+Working side by side fosters camaraderie and a collaborative spirit.

 Encourages Social Interaction And Communication